-The work needed in this area is not limited to undoing the damage caused by the increasingly biased coverage of Palestine, or to simply replacing certain words that play a part in this process.
-The active inclusion of Palestinian voices, which can express better than anyone the reality of the situation, inevitably leads to a transformation of the public debate, the highlighting of problematic terminology, and a challenge to the status quo that seems to have made even the very mention of Palestine2 controversial.
-During the Israeli assault on Gaza and Jerusalem in the spring of 2021, for example, the presence of Palestinian voices, like those of the al-Kurd siblings, played a crucial role in centring Palestinian experiences of dispossession and state repression in media coverage.
+The work needed in this area is not limited to undoing the damage caused by the media's manufacturing of consent for Israel's genocide and increasingly biased coverage of Palestine, nor to simply replace certain words that play a part in this process of dehumanising Palestinians.
+The active inclusion of Palestinian voices, which can express better than anyone the reality of the situation, inevitably leads to a transformation of the public debate, the highlighting of problematic terminology and a challenge to the status quo that seems to have made even the very mention of Palestine2 controversial.
+Since Israel's genocide in Gaza began in 2023, the presence of Palestinian voices on the ground, who livestreamed their genocide to the world, risking being intentionally assassinated in order to tell the world their stories, has played a pivotal role in centring Palestinian experiences within the media's coverage.
+Similarly, during the Israeli assault on Gaza and Jerusalem in the spring of 2021, the presence of Palestinian voices, like those of the al-Kurd siblings, played a crucial role in centring Palestinian experiences of dispossession and state repression.

-Unfortunately, such examples remain the exception.
+Despite the herculean work of Palestinian journalists, Palestinian voices continue to be excluded from mainstream Western media.
 Palestinian American Associate Professor at the University of Arizona, Maha Nassar, who analysed articles published in The New York Times, The Washington Post, The New Republic and The Nation, across the span of 50 years (1970-2019) of coverage on the Israeli occupation, concluded that: